Varun-4711/second-brain-app-frontend/README.md

 ### Backend Issues
 - No rate limiting implemented; potential risk of overloading APIs.
 - JWT tokens stored in localStorage, which can expose to XSS attacks; using httpOnly cookies is recommended for better security.
+- Used 384-dimensional embeddings for performance and efficiency, though this offers less semantic detail than higher-dimensional (e.g., 1536) vectors.
+- Chose a lightweight embedding model for faster responses and lower resource use, at the cost of some accuracy for complex queries.
+- Only titles are embedded-adding descriptions and adopting more robust models could further improve search quality, but were omitted for efficiency and input size concerns.

 ### General
 - Error handling and user feedback need enhancement across features.